 You will be shown to your bed and there will be some paperwork to fill in.

-You will see Mr Elliot or Mr Calder who will check the consent form and mark the leg to be operated on.
+You will see your surgeon who will check the consent form and mark the leg to be operated on.

 The anaesthetist will also see you on the ward to talk about the anaesthetic.